DeadSix27/python_cross_compile_script/README.md

 	'depends_on' : (                              # ( Things it depends on, e.g other configs like this ) [FOPTIONAL]
 		'libfoobar',
 	),
+	'_already_built': True,                       # ( Set by system, but theoretically setting this to true will ALWAYS skip and NEVER build this project )
 	'debug_exitafter': True,                      # ( True/False, will exit after this build, useful for testing ) [FOPTIONAL]
-	'_already_built': True                        # ( Set by system, but theoretically setting this to true will ALWAYS skip and NEVER build this project )
 },
 ```